crisperhills/phoebe/README.md

 4. Install **youtube-dl**; take note of where the executable is placed (e.g., `which youtube-dl`)
 5. Create a directory for phoebe to run, then extract the contents of the latest release archive into that directory.
 6. Copy `config.yaml` and `permissions.yaml` from `examples/` and modify them to fit your installation.
+7. Place an h264-encoded idle background video (in an MP4 container) in the root install path, and rename it to `idlebg.mp4`.
 7. Ensure all files in the directory are owned by the same user that will run the application.
 8. Run phoebe with `./run.py`, or see the `systemd` directory for more information on setting up the bot as a service.